Santoshkurmi/hls_tts_bypass/Bug1.md

 This is a report generated from testing the website https://harkiratapi.classx.co.in and its dependency domain.

- in the github, html_old folder contains html file of video for course Complete Web development + Devops Cohort to test for it.
-You can also run the script to perform downloading of html and video using both bug.

-## Bug lists
 - Bug1: Download encrypted video metadata file to play and share video in any browser locally without downloading and decrypting the actual video file.

-- Bug2: Download the video file and decrypt it too upto 720p resoultion .
-Currently zip file can be downloaded but not able to decrypt.

 ## Bug1 reproduction:
  To download video metadata html, first we need access to following things